-77 The application of the logic of natural selection to the evolution of social learning has produced an array of novel theoretical insights, hypotheses, and empirical findings (for reviews 78 79 see: Joseph Henrich & McElreath, 2006; Richerson & Boyd, 2005).
-One central line of inquiry 80 arising from this research program has focused on how selection has shaped our cultural 81 learning processes in order to more effectively acquire ideas, beliefs, values, preferences and 82 practices from others in our social world.
-The set of related hypotheses about these cognitive-83 operational details can be partitioned into two categories, those based on context (e.g., cues 84 about a model's prestige or success used in figuring out whom to learn from) and those related 85 to mental representations' content (e.g., aspects of the representations themselves).
-Below, I 86 briefly review some work in this area in preparation for laying out the credibility enhancing 87 displays hypothesis.
+The application of the logic of natural selection to the evolution of social learning has produced an array of novel theoretical insights, hypotheses and empirical findings (for reviews, see Henrich & McElreath, 2006; Richerson & Boyd, 2005).
+One central line of inquiry arising from this research program has focused on how selection has shaped our cultural learning processes in order to more effectively acquire ideas, beliefs, values, preferences and practices from others in our social world.
+The set of related hypotheses about these cognitive-operational details can be partitioned into two categories, those based on context (e.g., cues about a model's prestige or success) and those related to mental representations' content.
+Below, I briefly review some work in this area in preparation for laying out the CRED hypothesis.

-88 Contextual learning mechanisms use cues that allow learners to more effectively extract 89 and integrate adaptive information from the range of individuals available in the learners' social 90 world (Joseph Henrich & McElreath, 2003).
-One class of cognitive mechanisms, often glossed 91 as prestige-biased transmission (Joseph Henrich & Gil-White, 2001), proposes that learners use 92 model-based cues to figure out who, among their potential models, is most likely to possess 93 adaptive information suitable to the learner's current situation (e.g., his/her role in the social 94 group).
-Theory suggests, and a wide range of empirical findings have shown, that both children 95 and adults preferentially pay attention to and learn from others based on cues of prestige, 96 success, skill, age, ethnicity (marked by dialect, dress, etc.) and sex (N. S. Henrich & Henrich, 97 2007: Chapter 2).
+Contextual learning mechanisms use cues that allow learners to more effectively extract and integrate adaptive information from the range of individuals available in the learners' social world (Henrich & McElreath, 2003).
+One class of cognitive mechanisms, often glossed as prestigebiased transmission (Henrich & Gil-White, 2001), proposes that learners use model-based cues to figure out who, among their potential models, is most likely to possess adaptive information suitable to the learner's situation (e.g., his/her role in the social group).
+Theory suggests, and a wide range of empirical findings have shown, that both children and adults preferentially pay attention to and learn from others based on cues of prestige, success, skill, age, ethnicity (marked by dialect, dress, etc.) and sex (Henrich & Henrich, 2007: chapter 2).
 These effects influence a wide range of representations, including opinions, economic decisions, food preferences, social strategies, beliefs, technological adoptions and dialect.
 Moreover, these biases appear to operate across domains of expertise, as those with skill or knowledge in one field (e.g., basketball) are granted influence in other arenas (e.g., fashion or politics).
-Given this, and anticipating what is to come below, a highly prestigious individual motivated by self-interest could express a degree of commitment to a belief or opinion different from her own, that-once adopted by others-could yield benefits to her and costs to the learners.
+Given this, and anticipating what is to come below, a highly prestigious individual motivated by self-interest could express a degree of commitment to a belief or opinion different from her own, which - once adopted by others could yield benefits to her and costs to the learners.

-105 Evolutionary approaches to culture also provide a rich set of cognitively-informed 106 hypotheses regarding how the content of representations influence their transmission (R. Boyd 107 & Richerson, 1985: Chapter 5; Sperber, 1996).
-The general insight is that learners should pay 108 particular attention to and remember representations likely to contain adaptive information.
-109 Specifically, learners should be more likely to pay attention to and store representations when 110 these are judged, ceteris paribus, more (1) fitness relevant, (2) potentially actionable, and (3) 111 plausible or compatible.
-Regarding the first, natural selection should favor more attention and 112 recall for representational content of greater relevance to fitness, at least in ancestral 113 environments.
-Often such content sparks more positive or negative emotional responses, thus 114 adaptively biasing memory storage and recall.
+Evolutionary approaches to culture also provide a rich set of cognitively informed hypotheses regarding how the content of representations influence their transmission (Boyd & Richerson, 1985: chapter 5; Sperber, 1996).
+The general insight is that learners should pay particular attention to and remember representations likely to contain adaptive information.
+Specifically, learners should be more likely to pay attention to and store representations when these are judged, ceteris paribus, more (1) fitness relevant, (2) potentially actionable and (3) plausible or compatible.
+Regarding the first, natural selection should favor more attention and recall for representational content of greater relevance to fitness, at least in ancestral environments.

+Often, such content sparks more positive or negative emotional responses, thus adaptively biasing memory storage and recall.

-115 Potentially actionable means that the content of a representation leads to inferences that 116 can readily influence subsequent actions, including additional inferences (Inferential Potential: 117 Pascal Boyer, 2001).
-Representations, for example, in which the causes of unpleasant 118 circumstances (e.g., storms or illnesses) are random with respect to the actions of those 119 afflicted don't lead to useful or helpful inferences or actions, and thus are not easy to maintain.
-120 Evolutionarily non-actionable representations need not be stored because they can't help you 121 even if you do remember them.
-But, believing-for example-that illnesses are caused by the 122 jealousy of others (e.g., the "evil eye") can lead to inferences about who might be causing a 123 particular illness and how one can avoid such illnesses in the future.
+Potentially actionable means that the content of a representation leads to inferences that can readily influence subsequent actions, including additional inferences (inferential potential: Boyer, 2001).
+Representations, for example, in which the causes of unpleasant circumstances (e.g., storms or illnesses) are random with respect to the actions of those afflicted do not lead to useful or helpful inferences or actions, and thus are not easy to maintain.
+Evolutionarily nonactionable representations need not be stored because they cannot help you even if you do remember them.
+But, believing - for example - that illnesses are caused by the jealousy of others (e.g., the "evil eye") can lead to inferences about who might be causing a particular illness and how one can avoid such illnesses in the future.